VEuPathDB/StaticContent/content/common/methods.md

 <hr>
 <h2>ChIP-Sequence</h2>
 <div class="method-details">
    <p>VEuPathDB integrates ChIP-Seq data from many different experiments and sources.
-Details coming soon. </p>
+DNA seq data are aligned to the reference genome using Bowtie2.
+Alignment results are converted to bigwig and displayed in JBrowse. </p>
 </div>

 <hr>